thavinb/AmpRecon/README.md

 ## Panel Settings

 The AmpRecon pipeline relies on a `panels_settings.csv` file, which, in turn, defines which files the pipeline should use at key steps, according to the panel name provided for a given sample.
-The aim of this panel settings system is to detach the experimental design from the inner workings of the pipeline and make it easier to experiment with its key steps. `panels_settings.csv` **must** be privded to the pipeline via `--panels_settings`.
+The aim of this panel settings system is to detach the experimental design from the inner workings of the pipeline and make it easier to experiment with its key steps. `panels_settings.csv` **must** be provided to the pipeline via `--panels_settings`.
 The panel settings file is expected to contain the following headers:

 - `panel_name` : Defines the string it should use for a given panel.
 Must exactly match the value of `primer_panel` in the manifest you are using.